Fees, Scholarships and Bursaries

 You will be required to provide detailed financial information including income, expenditure and details of your net assets.
 The financial analysis is based on both parents, regardless of current living arrangements.
 Full terms and conditions of the assessment are included in the bursary application form.

-To find out if you are eligible for a bursary please download and complete the application form and send to the Director of Finance, Warwick Foundation Office, Warwick School, Warwick, CV34 6PP before 28 September 2018, for September 2019 entry.
+To find out if you are eligible for a bursary please download and complete the application form and send to the Director of Finance, Warwick Foundation Office, Warwick School, Warwick, CV34 6PP.
+Applications have now closed for September 2019 entry, if you are interested in September 2020 entry please contact firstname.lastname@example.org.

 Please be advised that in some cases the Foundation reserves the right to attend a home visit in order to discuss the financial schedule.